themarkappleby/VimSettings/README.md

 My Personal Vim Settings

-To install, simply place the .vim folder and .vimrc file in your system root and launch Vim.
+To install, simply place the .vim folder and .vimrc file in your root and launch MacVim.